 - Women with disabilities may fear losing custody of their children if they report violence, particularly as courts may enforce the discriminatory stereotype that a non-disabled partner must be a more competent parent.
 Solution: Survivor-support programs trained to support parents with disabilities and work with the justice system. - Healthcare providers may not seek informed consent or know how to provide respectful care to a person with a disability.
 Solution: Disability-inclusive informed consent protocols for healthcare providers and relevant training. - Impunity for violence against women with disabilities can embolden perpetrators who know that there are few services and judicial mechanisms available and accessible to people with disabilities.
 Solution: Accessible complaint and judicial mechanisms.
-Disaggregated data by gender and disability on GBV prosecutions and services. - 5.
+Disaggregated data by gender and disability on GBV prosecutions and services. - 4.
 Summarize the main points of the discussion, emphasizing where possible the following key messages.
-Slides 113 and 114. - People with disabilities have all the same rights as persons without disabilities to be free from violence, and to access GBV services needed to realize this right. - People with disabilities are often denied access to GBV services because of legal and policy barriers; programmatic barriers; and access barriers (physical, social, economic, and attitudinal). - People with disabilities have a right to be free from violence.
-Fulfilling this right includes access to comprehensive GBV services that address both their general and disability-specific needs. - You are the experts on how best to dismantle current barriers to services in the community. - 6.
-Offer a Preview of the Final Session. - Explain that in Session 6 we will be meeting with a service provider. - Conduct a high-level review of the workshop to date.
+Slide 112. - People with disabilities have all the same rights as persons without disabilities to be free from violence, and to access GBV services needed to realize this right. - People with disabilities are often denied access to GBV services because of legal and policy barriers; programmatic barriers; and access barriers (physical, social, economic, and attitudinal). - People with disabilities have a right to be free from violence.
+Fulfilling this right includes access to comprehensive GBV services that address both their general and disability-specific needs. - You are the expert on how best to dismantle current barriers to services in the community. - 5.
+Close by offering a preview of the final session: - Explain that in Session 6 we will be joined by a service provider. - Conduct a high-level review of the workshop to date. - Give participants two to three minutes to reflect on questions that they might want to ask the service provider.

-- Give participants two to three minutes to reflect on questions that they might want to ask the service provider. - For homework, ask each participant to reflect on what they've learned in the workshop and prepare one to two questions for the closing session.
+- For homework, ask each participant to reflect on what they've learned in the workshop and prepare one to two questions for the closing session.
+Ask participants to email or share their questions with you on the WhatsApp group in advance of the next session. - 6.
 Close by reminding participants again of the Sexual and Reproductive Health and Gender-Based Violence Referrals and Support document.
-OUR BODIES, OUR RIGHTS!